Ons2024/Documentation/Behavioral models.md

 # Behavioral Models in Transportation
+Note that UE and SUE  and SO are user behavior models
 ## What is a Behavioral Model?

 A **behavioral model** in transportation describes **how travelers make choices** — such as which **route**, **mode** (car, bus, bike), or **departure time** to use.